fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 - Click on this module, highlight “Images to smooth” and press the “Dependency” button in the bottom right corner of the batch window.
 In the list that comes up select “Convert2Images:M/EEG exported images” and press “OK”.
 This specifies the exported images that have not yet been created as input to the smoothing step.

 - Highlight “Implicit masking” and select “Yes”.
-This makes sure that smoothing doesn’t go beyond the original head boundaries.
+This makes sure that smoothing doesn't go beyond the original head boundaries.

-- If everything is specified correctly the ‘run’ button in the toolbar of the batch tool should turn green.
+- If everything is specified correctly the 'run' button in the toolbar of the batch tool should turn green.
 Press it to run the batch.

 ## Reviewing images

 Once you have run the batch, a new directory will be created called “mag_img_PapMcbdspmeeg_run_01_sss”.
-Within that directory will be three unsmoothed 4D NIfTI files, one per condition and three smoothed versions of the same files whose name starts with ‘s’ prefix.
+Within that directory will be three unsmoothed 4D NIfTI files, one per condition and three smoothed versions of the same files whose name starts with 's' prefix.
 It is very important to note that these 4D files contain multiple “frames” (i.e. 3D scalp-time images), one per trial (i.e. 296 in the case of unfamiliar faces).

 - To view one of these, press “Display – Images” in the SPM Menu window, and select, say, the “condition_Unfamiliar.nii” file.
 But note that by default you will only see the first scalp-time image in each file (because the default setting of “Frames” within the Select Image window is “1”).
 To be able to select from all frames, change the “Frames” value from 1 to “Inf” (infinite) when opening the file, and now you will see all 296 frames (trials) that contained Unfamiliar faces.
 If you select one of them you can scroll will the cross-hair to see the changes in topography over time.